gtk-rs/gtk-rs.github.io/_posts/2019-02-21-new-release.md

  * We improved the channels handling in `GLib`.
  * The whole new `GString` type!
  * The minimum Rust version supported is now the `1.31`.
+ * The minimum version of all libraries has been changed to GNOME `3.14`.
+ * The maximum version of all libraries has been upgraded to GNOME `3.30`.
+ * Added subclassing support in GLib.
  * Even more bindings generated.

 Let's see those in details.

 #### Atk

 The Atk crate is about accessibility.
-We thought it was a miss not having it considering how important accessibility is, now it's fixed.
-You can see more information directly on the `Atk` repository: https://github.com/gtk-rs/atk
+We thought it was a miss not having it considering how important accessibility is.
+Now it's fixed!
+You can find more information directly on the [`Atk` repository](https://github.com/gtk-rs/atk) or in the [accessibility example](https://github.com/gtk-rs/examples/blob/master/src/bin/accessibility.rs).

 #### Callbacks?

+We already implemented by hand a lot of these functions but the big new thing in here is that they're now automatically generated.

 To present this, let's use the `foreach` method of `TreeModel`: